ARMmbed/mbed-os-example-ble/BLE_EddystoneService/readme.md

-This is the EddystoneBeaconConfigService.
+This is the EddystoneService demo.
 This code starts up and for a user configured time period (default 30 seconds) will advertise the configuration service.

-The configuration service allows for modifying various frames of the eddystone specification.
+The configuration service allows you to modify various frames of the eddystone specification.
 For more details on the Configuration Service please check [here](https://github.com/google/eddystone/blob/master/eddystone-url/docs/config-service-spec.md).

-Once the initial time period is up, the EddystoneBeaconConfigService will broadcast advertisement packets with the configured eddystone frames.
+Once the initial configuration time is up, the EddystoneService will broadcast advertisement packets with the configured eddystone frames.

 What You’ll Need